mongodb/docs/source/reference/commands.rst

 .. seealso:: ":doc:`/core/replication`" for more information regarding replication.

-.. describe:: resync
+.. mongodb:command:: resync

    The ``resync`` command forces an out-of-date non-primary/master :option:`mongod` instance to re-synchronize itself.

    .. write-lock, slave-ok, admin-only.

-.. describe:: replSetFreeze
+.. mongodb:command:: replSetFreeze

    To the greatest extent possible, the ``replSetFreeze`` command freezes the state of a member.
 Use the following syntax: ::